 Get To Grips With The Petrol Pump

 The price of fuel is constantly on the increase and drivers are continually looking for more and more ways of improving the efficiency of their driving.
-There are a number of useful steps drivers can take such as carrying less weight in their vehicle; ensuring tyres are correctly inflated and avoiding harsh acceleration.
+There are a number of useful steps drivers can take such as carrying less weight in their vehicle; ensuring tires are correctly inflated and avoiding harsh acceleration.

 However, drivers can also start the process of saving money AT THE PUMP.
 Although each step individually may not save a driver a huge amount of money, following these money-saving tips can add up to worthwhile savings over a number of years.